seananderson/metafolio/inst/ms/figs.md

 \begin{figure}[htbp]
 \centering
-\includegraphics[width=4.0in]{../examples/spatial-arma-sim.pdf}
-\caption{The components of an example metapopulation simulation.
-We show, from top to bottom, the environmental signal, the resulting productivity parameter (Ricker $a$), the salmon returns, fisheries catch, salmon escapement, salmon straying from their natal streams, salmon joining from other streams, stock-recruit residuals on a log scale, and the estimated $a$ and $b$ parameters in the fitted Ricker curve.
-The colored lines indicate populations that thrive at low (cool colours) to high (warm colours) environmental values.}
-\label{f:sp-eg}
-\end{figure}
-\clearpage

-\begin{figure}[htbp]
-\centering
 \includegraphics[width=3.0in]{../examples/thermal-curve-scenarios.pdf}
 \caption{Different ways of prioritizing response-diversity conservation.
-Panel (a) shows the thermal tolerance cures for ten possible populations and panels (b--e) show different ways of prioritizing four of those populations.
+Panel a shows the thermal tolerance cures for ten possible populations and panels b--e show different ways of prioritizing four of those populations.
 The curves describe how productivity varies with the environment for a given population.
 Some populations thrive at low environmental values (cool colours) and some at high (warm colours) values.
 Some are tolerant to a wider range of environmental conditions (yellow-to-green colours) but with a lower maximum productivity.
-The total possible productivity across environmental values (the area under the curves) is the same.}
+The total possible productivity (the area under the curves) is the same for each population.}
 \label{f:curves}
+\end{figure}
+\clearpage

+\begin{figure}[htbp]
+\centering
+\includegraphics[width=4.0in]{../examples/spatial-arma-sim.pdf}
+\caption{The components of an example metapopulation simulation.
+We show, from top to bottom, the environmental signal, the resulting productivity parameter (Ricker $a$), the salmon returns, fisheries catch, salmon escapement, salmon straying from their natal streams, salmon joining from other streams, stock-recruit residuals on a log scale, and the estimated $a$ and $b$ parameters in the fitted Ricker curve.
+The colored lines indicate populations that thrive at low (cool colours) to high (warm colours) environmental values.}
+\label{f:sp-eg}
 \end{figure}
 \clearpage